-The PDP-11 console (ours is shown, photo by Ben Beecher) had switches and lights.
+The PDP-11 console (ours is shown at left in a black-and-white photo by Ben Beecher) had switches and lights.
 The lights show the address and contents (bits) of a selected location.
 When the CPU had nothing else to do (increasingly uncommon as the system became more popular) it played a "movie" on the light bank.
 Each operating system (RSTS/E, RT-11, RSX-11, etc) had its own movie -- groups of four lights moving left to right, right to left, or in a circle between the two light banks.
 The Massachusetts General Hospital Multi-User Multi-Processing Operating System (MUMPS) had the lights throbbing in and out from the center like a bad case of mumps.
 This was the sort of thing that gave the DEC world an aura of "fun", compared to the "serious" IBM world ("this page intentionally left blank").
-Here's another shot illustrating the cheerful color scheme:
+At right, another shot illustrating the cheerful color scheme.

 Here are a few more photos taken (by me, circa 1976) in Columbia's PDP-11 room.
 Click on a photo to enlarge it.

-By the way, I had had a job for a while at in the Computer Science Laboratory of Mount Sinai Hospital in NYC in the early 1970s, working on a PDP-11/20 and an 11/45 with DOS-11/Batch.
+By the way, I had had a job at the Computer Science Laboratory of Mount Sinai Hospital in NYC in the early 1970s, working on a PDP-11/20 and a PDP-11/45 with DOS-11/Batch.
 Many years later somebody asked what DOS/Batch was like; my recollections: